siasprideofficial/LilSuprise/README.md

 This project was originally created by another author, and all original copyright ownership remains with them.

-This repository is published on GitHub <b>only for personal and educational use</b>.
+This repository is published on GitHub **only for personal and educational use**.
 The project was collected and adapted for personal use, and is now shared openly so others may learn from it or use it for non-commercial purposes.

-❌ <b>Reselling, monetizing, or earning money</b> from this project in any form is strictly prohibited.
+❌ **Reselling, monetizing, or earning money** from this project in any form is strictly prohibited.

-⚠️ If anyone is found using this project for commercial purposes, selling it, or generating revenue from it, <b>legal action may be taken under applicable copyright laws</b>.
+⚠️ If anyone is found using this project for commercial purposes, selling it, or generating revenue from it, **legal action may be taken under applicable copyright laws**.

-✅ You are allowed to <b>edit, modify, and customize</b> this project <b>only for personal use</b>.
+✅ You are allowed to **edit, modify, and customize** this project **only for personal use**.

 By using this project, you agree to respect these terms and the original creator’s rights.

+---